 However, we were up against a deadline last time we made pulled pork, where we needed it to be done in time for a dinner we were having with some friends.
 Actually, with the couple hours of resting, we needed it to be finished mid-afternoon.
 From our previous experience cooking an ~10 pound pork shoulder, we knew that even if we started it early in the morning, we would be lucky to have it finish in time.
 It wouldn’t be uncommon for it to take at least 12 hours.

 So, we decided to be bold and try something new.
-We set the Traeger to 180F, put the pork on about midnight, and let it smoke all night – turning it up mid-morning to 225°F to finish.
+We set the Traeger to 180F, put the pork on about midnight, and let it smoke all night – turning it up to 225°F mid-morning to finish.
 And it worked beautifully!
 It was probably the most moist pork shoulder we had made yet.
 We decided this definitely needed to become our go-to method.
-And that is what you are getting here!
+So that is what we are sharing with you here!

 Temperature and Timing